 Epidemiological studies

-One large European study found that eating onions and garlic was associated with lower risk of breast cancer.
-Another large Italian population study found a relationship between the consumption of increasing intake of flavones and flavonols found in allium vegetables and a reduction in the risk of breast cancer.
+One large European study found that eating onions and garlic was associated with lower breast cancer risk.
+Another large Italian population study found a relationship between increasing intake of flavones and flavonols found in allium vegetables and a reduction in the risk of breast cancer.
 A Korean study found an association between onion and garlic consumption and lower incidence of breast cancer.

 Numerous studies have shown that garlic and its components inhibit proliferation, reduce migration and invasiveness, and induce apoptosis of cultured human breast cancer cells.
 Garlic has been shown to decrease DNA strand breaks induced by carcinogens, inhibit DNA and RNA synthesis and protein folding in breast cancer cells, retard the growth of breast cancer cells by causing cell cycle arrest and apoptosis, and suppress angiogenesis.
 Garlic has also been demonstrated to have protective effects against Adriamycin-induced heart damage.